harshalchavan7/Optimized-Algorithms/README.md

 ## Merge Sort
 Algorithm for sorting an array using merge sort.

+## Binary Search Tree
+A complete implementation of a binary search tree with menu based operations.

 Feel free to contribute your own optimized algorithms or suggest improvements to existing ones.
 Happy coding!